-We appreciate that some runners will get injured in the build up to the race so we allow numbers to be transferred up to and including 30th November 2017.
+We appreciate that some runners will get injured in the build up to the race so we allow entries to be transferred up to and including noon on 8 December.
 Requests received after this date will not be permitted.
-(Note: Anyone who runs under someone else’s number will be disqualified and banned from future events) To transfer please get in touch with us using the contact form
+Anyone who runs under someone else’s number will be disqualified and banned from future events.
+To transfer, please go to the Registration Page and select Transfer My Entry.

 The majority of the course is run on tarmac and pavement and so road shoes are recommended.
-There is however approx 1.5 mile of trail which may require some better grip if the weather takes a turn for the worse.
-Please use your judgement closer to race day when choosing your footwear.
+There are however approx 1.5 mile of gravel roads which may require some better grip if the weather takes a turn for the worse.
+Please use your judgment closer to race day when choosing your footwear.

 You must be 18yrs old on race day.